icaroafonsozup/xy-inc/README.md

 With a MongoDB service running, execute "mvn package" command to build the application into the "target" folder.

-Into the folder where you generatad the jar file, execute "java -jar xy-inc-0.0.1-SNAPSHOT.jar"
+Into the folder where you generated the jar file, execute "java -jar xy-inc-0.0.1-SNAPSHOT.jar"

 #### Steps to test